mostafa-rizk/major-project/proposal/proposal-gameEngine.md

 * How to beat the level:

 ## Game Variables
 _Which of the following variables do you anticipate using?
-Explain how your gamne will be using the variables._
+Explain how your game will be using the variables._
 * Gravity:
 * Lives/Health:
 * Custom Variable: